What your support has done so far;

 Approx 70% of all the rum in the world is produced in the Caribbean

-But less than 5% of all the rum produced in the Caribbean is black-owned
+But less than 5% of all the rum produced is owned by the Caribbean

 In our eyes, Forever is a birth of passion, an abstract of preserved Caribbean culture.